 Nearly 60% of people have experienced a traumatic event in their lifetime, and many of them develop nightmares, flashbacks, and behavioral changes indicative of post-traumatic stress disorder (PTSD) as a result.
-To help treat this disorder, Avesta Ketamine and Wellness offers intravenous ketamine infusions at its offices in McLean, Virginia, and Bethesda, Maryland.
+To help treat this disorder, Avesta Ketamine and Wellness offers intravenous ketamine infusions or Spravato at our offices in McLean, Virginia, Bethesda, Maryland, and Washington DC.
 To find out if ketamine infusions are the right next step for your treatment, book an appointment by phone or online at either location today.

 Post-traumatic stress disorder (PTSD) is often the lasting result of exposure to a traumatic or life-threatening event.
 Regardless of the traumatic event or memory you’ve experienced, the effects can last for months or even years and cause severe emotional distress.

 Surprisingly, experiencing the event firsthand isn’t a prerequisite for a PTSD diagnosis.
 You might develop the disorder after learning of a traumatic event happening to a loved one or uncovering the details of a particularly traumatic event.

 In any case, managing your PTSD symptoms can be tricky.
 What works for others might not be the best approach for you.
 Avesta Ketamine and Wellness offers IV ketamine infusions to reduce symptoms of PTSD by influencing your brain chemistry.

 PTSD symptoms can occur at random or in response to stimuli in your environment, called triggers.
 Your triggers can include sights, sounds, or objects.
 While your specific symptoms might be unique to you, the general symptoms of PTSD tend to occur in the following four categories:

 Intrusive thoughts are common among PTSD patients.
 These include flashbacks, memories, and nightmares.
 Some can be so vivid that you feel like you’re back in the traumatic situation, even if it happened years ago.